RVetas/DarkModeSwitcher/README.md

 ## How to run?

-Just print `./build` in your terminal
+Just print `./start` in your terminal.
+    1. App will build and replace executable in `/Applications`
+    2. *.plist file will be copied to `/Library/LaunchDaemons`
+    3. Daemon started!

+## Hot to disable it?

+Print `./stop` in your terminal to delete this app from /Applications, disable daemon and delete daemon's plist.

 ### Note: When copiyng to `/Library/LaunchDaemons` and loading daemon root access is needed